Healthdirect Free Australian health advice you can count on.

 • regularly lifting heavy objects

 Haemorrhoids are particularly common during pregnancy.
-This is because constipation is quite common in pregnancy, but also:
+This is because:

-• the growing baby places pressure on the abdomen
+• the growing baby places pressure on your abdomen (tummy)

-• there is more blood flowing through the body
+• there is more blood flowing through your body

 Haemorrhoids may also be more common in some families than in others.